TwitterpinterestFacebookInstagrambluesky

 October 19: Launch

-The Soyuz-2-1a rocket, carrying Europe's MetOp meteorological satellite lifted off on October 19, 2006, at 20:28 Moscow Time, (16:28 GMT, 12:28 p.m.
+The Soyuz-2-1a rocket, carrying Europe's MetOp meteorological satellite finally lifted off on Oct.
+19, 2006, at 20:28 Moscow Time, (16:28 GMT, 12:28 p.m.
 EDT).
 Minutes after the launch, European space officials confirmed the nominal cutoff of the third stage and the separation of the payload section, known by Russian abbreviation as KGCh.

 Pre-launch processing of the payload fairing of the Soyuz-2-1b rocket in Baikonur circa January 2006.
 Credit: S. Kazak / Roskosmos